+• Bushfire mitigation

+• Tree/vegetation management

-District 6 - Community Land and Crown Reserves Generic Plan of Management Management Recurrent Expenditure Bushfire mitigation Tree/vegetation management Comments Exceptional Expenditure N/A This small area of bushland is borders BVRP on two boundaries and private rural properties on the other.
-It is in a steep valley and has no public access except through the bushland of BVRP adjoining Knight s Rd bushland at the end of Towner Rd.
-There are no formal trails in this reserve or leading to this area of bushland Recommend this bushland as an addition to BVRP Level of Service Grading N/A Existing Leases None
+This small area of bushland is borders BVRP on two boundaries and private rural properties on the other.
+It is in a steep valley and has no public access except through the bushland of BVRP adjoining Knight's Rd bushland at the end of Towner Rd.
+There are no formal trails in this reserve or leading to this area of bushland

+• Recommend this bushland as an addition to BVRP